Tzdboss007/HR-Data/README.md

 ---

 ## Tools Used
- tool used for both the Analysis and Visulaisation of the above data Includes
+ tool used for both the Analysis and Visualization of the above data Includes
 - PowerBI
 - Power Query
 - Google sheet [click Here To View](https://tinyurl.com/2udjsy98)